Practical 9: Selecting Data

 So the trick here is to recognise when you are facing a problem that: a) will benefit from being expressed/tackled in a different language; and b) won’t create undue overhead on your technology ‘stack’.
 In working with environmental and built environment data I was able to cut the processing time by 80% when I moved the bulk of the data linkage work from Pandas into Parquet+DuckDB.
 But, by the same token, what’s the point of using Postgres and managing a spatial database to perform a single step in a much longer workflow unless the performance considerations are so massive they outweigh any other issue.

-We’re going to look at joining data by attributes first and then look at spatial joins so that you get a sense of how they behave and differ.
+We’re going to look at joining data by attributes first and then look at spatial joins after so that you get a sense of how they behave and differ.
+However, even where you do have a spatial problem, it can be worth it to manage it as a non-spatial problem to improve the overall performance of your code.

 msoa_names_url = 'https://houseofcommonslibrary.github.io/msoanames/MSOA-Names-1.20.csv'